paavomare/Bruckner-Study-Book-Viewer/documentation/documentation-image-viewer.md

-# Bruckner Studienbuch Viewer Technical Notes
+# Bruckner Study Book Viewer Technical Notes

 In this section, we would like to provide some insight into the architecture of the viewer app, and into why certain things were done the way they were done, while at the same time highlighting some parts of the code that may be interesting or useful for similar projects.
 In case you have questions about any of this, or other aspects of the app, we will of course be happy to answer them.